carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Constructing and destroying global objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Global objects must be constructed before the first kernel using the global objects is executed and destroyed just after the last kernel using the program objects is executed.
-In OpenCL v2.0 drivers there is no specific API for invoking global constructors.
-However, an easy workaround would be to enqueue a constructor initialization kernel that has a name ``_GLOBAL__sub_I_<compiled file name>``.
+Global objects with non-trivial constructors require the constructors to be run before the first kernel using the global objects is executed.
+Similarly global objects with non-trivial destructors require destructor invocation just after the last kernel using the program objects is executed.
+In OpenCL versions earlier than v2.2 there is no support for invoking global constructors.
+However, an easy workaround is to manually enqueue the constructor initialization kernel that has the following name scheme ``_GLOBAL__sub_I_<compiled file name>``.
-This kernel is only present if there are any global objects to be initialized in the compiled binary.
-One way to check this is by passing ``CL_PROGRAM_KERNEL_NAMES`` to ``clGetProgramInfo`` (OpenCL v2.0 s5.8.7).
+This kernel is only present if there are global objects with non-trivial constructors present in the compiled binary.
+One way to check this is by passing ``CL_PROGRAM_KERNEL_NAMES`` to ``clGetProgramInfo`` (OpenCL v2.0 s5.8.7) and then checking whether any kernel name matches the naming scheme of global constructor initialization kernel above.

 Note that if multiple files are compiled and linked into libraries, multiple kernels that initialize global objects for multiple modules would have to be invoked.

 Applications are currently required to run initialization of global objects manually before running any kernels in which the objects are used.

    .. code-block:: console

      clang -cl-std=clc++ test.cl

 If there are any global objects to be initialized, the final binary will contain the ``_GLOBAL__sub_I_test.cl`` kernel to be enqueued.

+Note that the manual workaround only applies to objects declared at the program scope.
+There is no manual workaround for the construction of static objects with non-trivial constructors inside functions.

-Global destructors can not be invoked in OpenCL v2.0 drivers.
-However, all memory used for program scope objects is released on ``clReleaseProgram``.
+Global destructors can not be invoked manually in the OpenCL v2.0 drivers.
+However, all memory used for program scope objects should be released on ``clReleaseProgram``.

+Libraries
+^^^^^^^^^
+Limited experimental support of C++ standard libraries for OpenCL is described in :doc:`OpenCLSupport` page.

 .. _target_features: